OSeMOSYS/CLEWs_GAEZ/README.md

 GeoCLEWs offers an extensive set of beneficial features for developers and users to process high-resolution land and water data for Climate, Land, Energy, and Water systems modelling (CLEWs).
 This script automatically collects data from  GAEZ v4 (Global Agro-Ecological Zones version 4) and FAOSTAT (Food and Agriculture Organization of the United Nations).
 GeoCLEWs performs processing and calibration of agro-climatic potential yield, crop water deficit, crop evapotranspiration, precipitation, and land cover.
 Outputs can be efficiently combined with additional data for CLEWs modelling, such as electricity information, to create a detailed CLEWs model without implementing complicated and time-consuming spatial processing.
 Jupiter Notebook code provides a comprehensive and detailed explanation of the processing steps involved.

+Note: GeoCLEWs has been successfully tested and verified on Windows machines.
+However, there may be incompatibility issues with other operating systems due to differences in Python packages or their versions.

 Creating and Activating the Environment